Businesses who have NAILED it with company culture…

 For example, if you tell your team that it’s essential to ring up and pay for their food, but then you help yourself to food without paying for it, you are setting the standard and creating a culture.
 They will follow your actions, not your words.
 You need to not only define what you want to be as a company, but you need to live it!

 Why should company culture be important to you?
 Why should you care about this?
 The culture you create will directly affect your bottom line.
-This will affect everything from decreasing employee turnover to increasing employee satisfaction and morale, affecting customer satisfaction and morale.
-And your customer satisfaction will directly affect your bottom line.
+This will impact everything from reducing employee turnover to enhancing employee satisfaction and morale, as well as improving customer satisfaction and morale.
+Your customer satisfaction will have a direct impact on your bottom line.
 How often have you been to a business where you approach an employee who looks miserable?

 They are leaning against a wall, likely texting their friends, and seem uninterested in helping you, let alone giving you a VIP experience.
 I would bet they have a boss who’s too busy dealing with the business’s nuts and bolts and doesn’t take a few minutes to motivate and inspire this employee.

 The boss sets this standard and creates the culture.
-Here are a few notable companies that have created amazing company cultures that you should check out.
+Here are a few notable companies that have created exceptional company cultures worth checking out.

 Examples of Great Company Culture

 You can’t discuss company culture without discussing Zappos.
-Zappos is an online shoe and accessory retailer.
+Zappos is an online retailer of shoes and accessories.
 Most of the jobs are call center jobs, which typically have a high turnover rate and low employee satisfaction.
 Most call centers have a 30-45% employee turnover rate.
 Zappos has an 18-20% turnover rate.
-The job is basically identical, and the pay is also average for that type of work.
+The job is essentially the same, and the pay is also average for that type of work.
 So, how does Zappos retain 10-25% more employees than the average call center?

 They have created an amazing company culture.
 They take such pride in their culture that they offer a $2,000 bonus to employees to quit after the first couple of weeks.
 Only 2-3% of employees take the $2,000 quit bonus.
 Zappos has ten exceptional core values.
 They are not just words on a wall; they LIVE by these values and instill them in their employees.
 They even publish a culture book you can order full of how they live these core values.
 The employees themselves write the book.
 You should go to their website and order the book.

 They also offer tours of their location in Las Vegas if you are ever in their neighborhood.
 Watch YouTube videos and read stories of great customer service and employee satisfaction.
-You will see that they took some jobs that weren’t desirable and made them into desirable places to work with the culture they created.
+You will see that they took some undesirable jobs and transformed them into desirable places to work, thanks to the culture they created.
 Numerous stories of employees have gone above and beyond for customers.
 They create a VIP experience because that has been instilled in them and empowered them to care for the guest without fear.
 They have made a monetary and emotional investment in their team, which has had an incredible and ongoing return on investment.

 You can’t discuss company culture without mentioning Google.
 Google sets the bar with company culture and thinks outside the box to create an environment that attracts the best team.
-Some of the few things that Google does include free meals, employee trips and parties, gyms, a dog-friendly environment, and much more.
+Some of the benefits that Google offers include free meals, employee trips and parties, gyms, a dog-friendly environment, and more.
 They also open up management meetings/presentations to all employees.
 Am I saying you should allow your employees to sit on medicine balls and have a massage parlor in the back?

 No, not necessarily.
-What works for you and your team isn’t the same for every company.
-But what if you DID bring in a masseuse for the day to give some quick massages on employees’ 10-minute breaks?
+What works for you and your team may not be the same for every company.
+But what if you did bring in a masseuse for the day to give quick massages during employees’ 10-minute breaks?
 What if you DID allow employees more ownership and participation in meetings and decisions?
 What if you DID plan some employee trips and parties?
 These things don’t have to cost much money to create a fun culture that will attract and retain employees.

-Facebook offers a lot of similar perks to Google.
-They have free food and a focus on communication and teamwork.
+Facebook offers many similar perks to Google.
+They offer free food and emphasize the importance of communication and teamwork.
 One of the features that stands out to me is their flexibility.
 I realize that in an entertainment center, you can’t offer flexible schedules….or can you?
-There are many scheduling programs where you can post a schedule, and it allows employees to trade their shifts.
+Many scheduling programs allow you to post a schedule and enable employees to trade their shifts.
 Taking the time to cross-train your team and allow them to trade and cover their shifts will give them more flexibility and a better work-life balance.

 Whole Foods –

-Whole Foods continues to make the list of the top 100 places to work.
-They have a unique culture and offer their employees a 20% discount on everything in the store and an additional 10% for employees who keep their health in check.
+Whole Foods remains on the list of the top 100 places to work.
+They have a unique culture and offer their employees a 20% discount on everything in the store, plus an additional 10% for those who maintain a healthy lifestyle.

 They even offer their employees a website that allows them to track their meals.
 One of the truly unique things about their culture is that they are 100% transparent.
 All employees, from checkers to executives, have access to salary information.